Manchester City Council

 Safety Planning

 Having a safety plan is another measure you can take.
 It will help protect you and your family.
 We advise that you contact a domestic abuse specialist service to complete a safety plan with you.
-You can read a sample safety plan from Women’s Aid.
+You can read about a safety plan on the Women’s Aid website.